KCErb/cordwainer/tutorials/gems.md

   s.authors     = ["Team Shoes"]
   s.email       = ["shoes@librelist.com"]
   s.homepage    = "https://github.com/shoes/shoes4"
-  s.summary     = %q{Shoes is the best little GUI toolkit for Ruby.
-Shoes runs on JRuby only for now.}
-  s.description = %q{Shoes is the best little GUI toolkit for Ruby.
+  s.summary     = 'Shoes is the best little GUI toolkit for Ruby.
+Shoes runs on JRuby only for now.' s.description = 'Shoes is the best little GUI toolkit for Ruby.
 Shoes makes building for Mac, Windows, and Linux super simple.
-Shoes runs on JRuby only for now.}
-  s.license     = 'MIT'
+Shoes runs on JRuby only for now.' s.license     = 'MIT'

   s.files         = ["LICENSE", "README.md"]